drigomedeiros/simpleappjs/README.md

 ## Using Simple App JS

 That can't be simpler: copy this project content and paste on the static root of your server side HTML rendering MVC project.
 You can add your own script files, CSS, package.json dependencies and stuff to be referenced in server rendered pages or to give style and behavior for the index and login HTML files.
-Afterwards, use npm to install with `npm install` command and `npm build` to create the **simple_modules** folder for dependencies (needed to use Mustache template engine) =).
+Afterwards, use npm to install with `npm install` command and `npm run build` to create the **simple_modules** folder for dependencies (needed to use Mustache template engine) =).

 ### Usage example